 You will likely see methods that use straps, clamps, or adhesives to keep the mount in place.
 In addition, you’ll want to know if the mount is fixed in one position, or if it can be tilted and pivoted when necessary.

 Action camera manufacturers work hard to produce do-it-all apps for mobile devices.
-They typically include ways to edit and share your creations.
-Some let you control camera functions and mark locations in your video while you're filming.
+They include ways to edit and share your creations.
+Some let you control camera functions via Wi-Fi.

-You may also see features that let you play video back in slow motion, add special effects, or layer the video with speed, altitude, and similar telemetry data.
+You may also see features that let you play videos back in slow motion, add special effects, or layer the video with speed and altitude data.

 Here are some links to more information about apps:

-A GPS-enabled camera can automatically tag videos with all-important geographical details, so you can remember exactly where you were when that one awesome thing happened.
+A GPS-enabled camera can automatically tag videos with geographical details.

-Most activities requiring an action cam also require you to use your hands to steer, swim, climb, or balance.
-Most cameras offer some sort of wireless remote control that can be mounted on a wristband, helmet, handlebars, or chest mount.
+Most activities filmed with action cams require the use of hands to steer, swim, climb, or balance.
+Cameras often offer some sort of wireless remote control that can be mounted on a wristband, helmet, handlebars, or chest mount.

-It's important to note that the wireless functions won't work underwater, but the devices themselves are usually splashproof, so you can take them boating or surfing.
+These wireless functions won't work underwater, but the devices themselves are usually splash-proof, so you can take them boating or surfing.

-Odds are, if you’re using an action camera, you won’t be near a power outlet for some time.
-Check to see how long a camera can go on a full battery, and consider taking an extra with you so you don’t miss a thing.
+If you’re using an action camera, you might not be near a power outlet for some time.
+Check to see how long a camera can go on a full battery.

 Accessorize for versatility

-Since these items tend to be made specifically to fit individual models, your best bet is to check the accessories link on the cameras you’re considering.
-There may be something there you’ve never seen before that becomes indispensable.
+Since these items tend to be made specifically to fit individual models, your best bet is to check the accessories link for the cameras you’re considering.
+There may be something there you’ve never seen before.